neliofrazao/financial-calculators/README.md

 * Run `npm start` to start the [Calculator](http://localhost:8080/)

+* Run `npm run build:dev` to build for development

 * Run `npm run build` to build for production

 * Run `npm run lint` to check code pattern